-In general, sample III consistently reproduces the most accurate and precise proto-MW/LG slope across the redshifts followed by sample II and I, in the \textit{all progenitors} scenario.
-The trend is similar in the \emph{fossil record} scenario, except in a few cases.
-The reduction in the halo-to-halo scatter with sample II and III is evident across the range of redshifts shown.
-In particular, at $z =$ 8 and 9, the large scatter in the slope from the progenitors of the intact galaxies alone is fairly well mitigated upon adding the disrupted galaxies, as shown by sample III.
+In general, Sample III consistently reproduces the most accurate and precise proto-MW/LG slope across the redshifts followed by Samples II and I, in the \textit{all-progenitors} scenario.
+The trend is similar in the \emph{fossil-record} scenario, except in a few cases.
+The reduction in the halo-to-halo scatter with Samples II and III is evident across the range of redshifts shown.
+In particular, at $z =$ 8 and 9, the large scatter in the slope from the progenitors of the intact galaxies alone is fairly well mitigated upon adding the disrupted galaxies, as shown by Sample III.
 We caution, however, that the $z=8$ and $z=9$ results may be subject to the limited statistical samples of progenitor galaxies captured in our simulations at these redshifts.
 At $z =$ 9, the faint-end slopes from our reconstructed UVLFs are shallower than the universal one.
 These estimates are probably poor because of the low halo abundance at these redshifts.
-Overall, for both the SMFs/UVLFs and for most redshifts, sample III reproduces the proto-MW/LG slope more accurately and also reduces the halo-to-halo scatter, followed by sample II and I. This is true for both the \textit{all progenitors} and \emph{fossil record} scenarios using our fiducial selection criteria.
+Overall, for both the SMFs/UVLFs and for most redshifts, Sample III reproduces the proto-MW/LG slope more accurately and also reduces the halo-to-halo scatter, followed by Samples II and I. This is true for both the \textit{all-progenitors} and \emph{fossil-record} scenarios using our fiducial selection criteria.
 However, as discussed in section \ref{subsec:low-mass-/faint-end_slopes}, the results can vary depending on our sample selection criteria, both at the present-day and at high redshifts.